arazni/pathfinder-analysis/publish/how-is-pathfinder-balanced.md

 - Strong AoE spells
 - Strong, ranged single-target damage that competes with melee martials available to some traditions
+  - e.g.: Force Barrage and Thunderstrike
+- Sustainable spells for solid 3rd actions that do recurring damage
+  - e.g.: Floating Flame
 - Large variety of effects
 - Lower ranks are spammable in late-game
-- Higher rank AoEs keep the standard damage scaling but are much easier to use and affect much more average
+- Higher rank AoEs keep the standard damage scaling but are much easier to use and affect much more on average
+- Fail-fishing AoE status conditions to be more likely to have a large impact on some creatures
+  - e.g.: 5th rank Command, 3rd rank Fear
+- Buy time or turn-tides with battlefield control and walls
+- Abundance of choices at high levels

 Costs: